UniMath/agda-unimath/src/foundation/double-negation-stable-embeddings.lagda.md

       is-double-negation-eliminating-map-is-double-negation-stable-emb H y
 ```

-### The first projection map of a dependent sum of decidable propositions is a double negation stable embedding
+### The first projection map of a dependent sum of double negation stable propositions is a double negation stable embedding

 ```agda
 module _